Breven217/JoyfulSQL_MCP/README.md

    ```
    Parameters:
    - sql: SQL query to execute
-   - database: Database to query (use 'information_schema' to see available databases)
+   - database: (optional) Database to query - if not specified, will show available databases
    - sshHost: SSH host to connect through (e.g., "171831.bjoyner.pandasandbox.com")
    - params: (optional) Parameters for the SQL query
    ```